 The contract asks a series of questions designed to help match you with a roommate.
 Before you fill out the housing contract, you should first read over the information on this page carefully, and visit our FAQ page.

 It is very important that you read over all of this information carefully before you access the housing contract.
-Once the contract is submitted, you cannot amend it.
+Once the contract is submitted.

 - Do you need to request special consideration regarding your housing assignment?
 Make sure to follow the procedure outlined on the Services for Students with Disabilities web site.